-Comparison (1/3)
+Comparison (1/4)

-This GHG balance provides a transparent overview of the GHG emissions generated by SEGGER Microcontroller GmbH for Scope 1, 2 and 3 of the calendar year 2022.
-It is the third calculation for the GHG - inventory.
-Due to the pandemic, the emissions in 2021 have been on a lower level, so the first "real" comparison can be made for the years 2022 and 2023.
-According to the calculation for 2022, the main emission sources are still business travels, commuting (either with a company car or a private car) and green electricity.
+This GHG balance provides a transparent overview of the GHG emissions generated by SEGGER Microcontroller GmbH for Scope 1, 2 and 3 of the calendar year 2024.
+It is the fifth calculation for the GHG.
+For the first time since SEGGER calculates its GHG emissions a "real" comparison can be made as 2023 was the first year without any impact of the pandemic.
+According to the calculation for 2024, the main emission sources are business travels, electricity and commuting (either with a company car or a private car).

-Comparison (2/3)
+Comparison (2/4)